Cost of New Bathroom Suite

 Get Prices

-So the standard replacements will be straightforward and involve a minimum of mess, plus you will not have to do without water for longer than a few hours (or not at all if isolation valves are fitted for the bathroom).
+Installing a new bathroom suite can take a week or sometimes longer to complete, whereas standard replacements will be relatively straightforward and less time-consuming.
+Plus you won't have to go without water for longer than a couple of hours (or not at all if isolation valves are fitted for the bathroom).

-All prices include both the supply and fit of items unless specifically stated otherwise, the prices therefore can change dramatically depending on the replacement item chosen, so for simplicity, mid-range replacements from DIY retail outlets have been used for a rough price guide.
+All prices mentioned below include both the supply and labour to fit items unless specifically stated otherwise.
+The prices can change dramatically depending on the individual item being replaced, so for simplicity, mid-range costs from a standard DIY retail outlet have been used as a rough price guide.

-The average cost to supply and fit a bath with basic taps is around £400, depending on the bath quality and excluding any tile work required to fit the bath.
+As an example, the average cost to supply and fit a bath with basic taps is around £400, albeit depending on the quality of the bathtub and excluding any potential tile work that may be required.
+If it's just new taps that are needed, then on their own taps can cost around £150.

 Below are some estimated costs to replace a bath sink, taps and other bathroom items: